relaycc/receiver/.github/pull_request_template.md

   describe the bug.
 If it's a refactor, describe what the refactor accomplishes.
 - Please do not include implementation details in this section.

+# Implementation Plan

+*If the pull request is going to be a "Draft" PR for more than a day, authors must include an implementation plan in the form of a checkpoint list.*

 # Implementation Details (the "how")

-A detailed description of each change in the changeset.
-The description should include
+*A detailed description of each change in the changeset.
+The description should include*

 - high-level overview of the changes
 - where should the reveiwer start their review, which files?
 - notes on any hacky solutions that were included
 - any pieces left unfinished and why

-**If the pull request is going to be a "Draft" PR for more than a day, authors must include an implementation plan in the form of checklist.**

 # How the changeset was tested

-_A detailed list of cases which the author verified before requesting review._
+*A detailed list of cases which the author verified before requesting review.*

 - The ideal option here is a list of existing, updated, or newly-created UI tests that cover the included functionality.